Ceret, Pyrenees-Orientales tourism & sightseeing

 In fact, both Matisse and Picasso lived in the town, giving rise to its claim to artistic fame.
 They were not the only artists who flocked to the town and many famous names of the 20th century spent some time in Ceret or the surrounding area.
 In 1950 two artists, Pierre Brune and Franck Burty Haviland open the art gallery.

 There is a walk around the town called the 'Chemins Sublimé' which highlights some of the buildings in Ceret that were painted by the likes of Picasso, Dufy and Soutine and next to the buildings are reproductions of the paintings themselves.
 You can pick up a map from the tourist office.

 One of the most striking parts of the town is the Place Picasso and the Arcades.
-These remain of the original ramparts, though they are restored having been destroyed several times in the history of Ceret.
+These are the parts that remain of the original ramparts, though they are restored having been destroyed several times in the history of Ceret.

-La Place des Neuf Jets was built during the reign of the kings of Majorca (who played an important role in the turbulant past of this area of France).
-As its name suggests there is a fountain with 9 jets sat in the middle of this charming square.
+La Place des Neuf Jets was built during the reign of the kings of Majorca, who played an important role in the turbulent past of this area of France.
+As its name suggests there is a fountain with nine jets sat the middle of this charming square.

 The 17th century hospital of St Pierre now known as La Capelleta is home to an exhibition of local contemporary art.